atagunay/azure-service-bus-emulator-installer/README.md

 `$>Start-Process powershell -Verb RunAs -ArgumentList 'Set-ExecutionPolicy Bypass –Scope CurrentUser’`

 2. Execute setup script `LaunchEmulator.ps1`.
-Running the script would bring up two containers – Service Bus Emulator & Azurite (dependency for Emulator)
+Running the script would bring up two containers – Service Bus Emulator & Sql edge (dependency for Emulator)

 ### Linux & macOS
 After completing the prerequisites, you can proceed with the following steps to run the Service Bus Emulator locally.

 1. Execute the setup script `LaunchEmulator.sh` .
-Running the script would  bring up two containers – Service Bus Emulator & Azurite (dependency for Emulator)
+Running the script would  bring up two containers – Service Bus Emulator & Sql edge (dependency for Emulator)

-1. Execute the same script `LaunchEmulator.sh` with the option `--compose-down=Y` to issue a `docker compose down` to terminate the containers.
+2. Execute the same script `LaunchEmulator.sh` with the option `--compose-down=Y` to issue a `docker compose down` to terminate the containers.

 ```shell
 LaunchEmulator.sh --compose-down=Y